 ACT WITH INTEGRITY

-We are honest, ethical, and transparent in our work and with each other.
-We welcome difficult conversations to ensure accountability.
+We are honest, ethical, transparent and reliable in our work and with each other.
+We welcome difficult conversations to advance equity-focused, evidence-based decision making, and ensure accountability.

 Collaborate and learn symbol